gitrdm/ranked_programming/README.md

 ## Examples

-See the `python/examples/` directory for full scripts that duplicate the Racket examples:
+See the `examples/` directory for full scripts demonstrating various applications:

 - `boolean_circuit.py` — Boolean circuit with uncertainty
 - `ranked_let.py` — Independent and dependent uncertainty with `rlet` and `rlet_star`